SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/reference/userpreferencetable.md

 This provider name is implemented by the class <see cref="T:SuperOffice.CRM.ArchiveLists.UserPreferenceTableProvider">SuperOffice.CRM.ArchiveLists.UserPreferenceTableProvider</see> inside NetServer's SODatabase assembly.

-Archive provider for preferences that live in the <b>userpreference</b> table. <see cref="T:SuperOffice.CRM.ArchiveLists.MappedPreferenceProvider" /> for those that actually live in the Service tables.
+Archive provider for preferences that live in the **userpreference** table. <see cref="T:SuperOffice.CRM.ArchiveLists.MappedPreferenceProvider" /> for those that actually live in the Service tables.

 ## Supported Entities